 The main indicator of a stroke is the SUDDEN change or onset of the following:

 Remember F.A.S.T for evaluating if someone may have possibly had a stroke.

 Before it gets to that place, though, there are actions you can take to lessen the risk factors and chance of having a stroke.
 Addressing these unhealthy lifestyle behaviors and taking steps to improve your overall health can have a real impact.

-High blood pressure is a major risk factor for a stroke, if ignored and left untreated.
-Reducing salt intake and avoiding high-cholesterol foods, while focusing on foods which are low in saturated fats and high in fiber is smart for everyone, but especially for those who may be at higher risk of stroke.
+High blood pressure is a major risk factor for a stroke if ignored and left untreated.
+Reducing salt intake and avoiding high-cholesterol foods, while focusing on foods that are low in saturated fats and high in fiber is smart for everyone, but especially for those who may be at higher risk of stroke.
 Cholesterol clogs the arteries, which can lead to a stroke or heart attack.
-Make sure that fruits, vegetables and fish are parts of your weekly diet.
+Make sure that fruits, vegetables, and fish are parts of your weekly diet.

 Similar to eating habits, exercise is necessary for all of us to lead a healthy life and even more so for those at risk of a stroke.
 Lack of activity and obesity put a strain on the circulatory system, making one more likely to have high cholesterol, high blood pressure, and diabetes.
 An unhealthy body is less likely to be able to bounce back in the instance a stroke does occur.